Killam Teaching Prize

 Unsuccessful nominations will be carried forward to the following year’s competition (one year only).
 Nominees will have the opportunity to update their nomination package to reflect their latest teaching endeavours towards meeting the criteria for the award.

-The Killam Teaching Prize Committee will be chaired by the Okanagan Provost and Vice-President Academic or their designate, who will select the members of the committee at their sole discretion.
+The Killam Teaching Prize Committee will be chaired by the Provost and Vice-President, Academic, Okanagan or their designate, who will select the members of the committee at their sole discretion.
 The committee may include past award recipients.

 Nominators complete and submit to the Dean of the nominee’s Faculty the Intent to Nominate Form